 Overexposure to Epoxy

 Avoid overexposure to epoxy.
 Epoxy resins and hardeners are comprised of a number of chemical ingredients, of varying proportion and toxicity.
 Fortunately, they contain only a very small proportion of the more hazardous ingredients.
-When we select raw ingredients for WEST SYSTEM Epoxy products, we search for a balance between desired physical properties and lowest human and environmental health risks.
+When we select raw ingredients for WEST SYSTEM Epoxy products, we search for a balance between desired physical properties and the lowest human and environmental health risks.

 There is a safe exposure level for most substances.
 The more toxic the substance, the lower that level will be.
 Overexposure occurs when the safe exposure level is exceeded.
 When this happens, the substance can cause health problems.

-Hazardous substances enter the body by skin absorption, inhalation or ingestion.
+Hazardous substances enter the body by skin absorption, inhalation, or ingestion.
 The route for a particular substance depends on its physical characteristics and how it is normally used.